capy-language/capy/README.md

 y = x; // ERROR!
 Imaginary != i32 :(
 ```

-You can alias a type by making a binding to that type.
+You can alias a type by simply assigning it to a variable.

 ```cpp
 My_Int :: i32;